-Turn a classic wine punch into a fun party shot with this easy Sangria Jello Shots recipe!
+Sangria Jello Shots recipe turn a classic wine punch into a fun party shot!
 These cocktails are great for all your get-togethers and are made ahead of time for easy entertaining!

 Sangria Jello Shots